Unified Growth Theory (book)

 Unified Growth Theory is a 2011 book by Israeli-American scholar and economist Oded Galor that sets out the framework he advanced to explain the entire course of human economic development.
 It develops a unified framework of analysis that captures the entire process of human economic development from millennia of stagnation to the era of sustained growth.
 The theory identifies the universal forces that orchestrated this remarkable transformation in living standards over the past two centuries and contributed to the divergence in the wealth of nations.

 Unified Growth Theory suggests that for most of human existence, technological advances expanded the size of the population but left living standards unchanged.
-Yet as the pace of progress quickened, propelled by the reinforcing interplay between population and technology, the growing demand for human capital led parents to favor the quality of their children over their number, set in motion the demographic transition.
+Yet as the pace of progress quickened, propelled by the reinforcing interplay between population and technology, the growing demand for human capital led parents to favor the quality of their children over their number, setting in motion the demographic transition.
 Falling fertility released economies from the counterbalancing effects of population growth and, alongside the advance of knowledge and the rise of education, opened the path to sustained growth and modern prosperity.
 Variations in deeply rooted institutional, cultural, geographical, and human diversity factors shaped the differential timing of this transition across the globe, leading to the divergence in the wealth of nations observed over the past two centuries.